Clivern/Hamster/README.md

 Anytime github call hamster listen endpoint, there will be a callback that get called with incoming data.
 For example when you get a status change call from github, the `StatusListener(status event.Status)` will get called.
 So do whatever you need inside this callback.

-**Status Event:** Any time a Repository has a status update from the API, The following callback get called.
+**status event:** any time a Repository has a status update from the API, The following callback get called.
 ```go
 // plugin/base.go